 - We have some to spare (for an additional cost).

 If a conference charges more than a few hundred dollars a day—outside of room and board—run.
 These people give ridiculous expectations of how much money can be made selling books.
 They promise to teach how to hook agents, editors, and readers—but surprise: the fish on the line here is YOU.

 6) The Literary Agency-sponsored Conference

-Some agencies are now conducting their own conferences, like the Unicorn Conference in
+Some agencies are now conducting their own conferences, like the Unicorn Conference in Connecticut

 , sponsored by Black Hawk Literary Agency, and the Big Sur Children’s Writing Workshops, run by the Andrea Brown Agency.
 They are usually only a day or so in length and can be valuable in helping you polish your manuscript and query.
 Because they’re short, they can give you a lot of bang for your buck and may give you an “in” with that agency.
-Connecticut

 7) The Regional Weekend Conference

 These are often held at colleges during vacation breaks.
 Most are friendlier to beginners than the big city conferences.
-There may be a few
+There may be a few New York

-agents or editors in attendance, but most of the faculty will come from closer to home New York
+agents or editors in attendance, but most of the faculty will come from closer to home

 These can be genre-specific, like the Erma Bombeck conference I mentioned above.
-It’s a three-day conference for humor writers held at
+It’s a three-day conference for humor writers held at Dayton University

 These shorter, less intense conferences are usually cheaper (especially if they’re close enough to home for you to commute.)
 They’re also smaller and less stressful.